Planning for the unplanned

 - The Announcements tool was custom-made to disseminate important, up-to-date info about your course–use it!

-- Use Zoom to connect with one or more students in real-time–you can even schedule a Zoom session from inside of Brightspace!
+- Use Zoom to connect with one or more students in real-time–you should schedule a Zoom session from inside of Brightspace!

 - If you will use Zoom to connect with students, be it one-on-one, in small groups or as a large group, prepare them to use that technology.
-Practice early, and share a copy of the Student Zoom intro letter!
+Practice early, and share a copy of the Student Zoom Netiquette Guidelines and the eLearning Hub’s Zoom Support page!

-- If student prefer mobile push notifications, encourage them to try the Brightspace Pulse app
+- If students prefer mobile push notifications, encourage them to try the Brightspace Pulse app

 - Communicate less, but more effectively.
 Look for patterns in individual requests for information that could be useful to all–and send FAQ or wider communications that answer several questions in one email to the whole class.